 Authentication

 Either SAE authentication or Tthe Open System authentication algorithm is used in RSNs based on infrastructure BSS and IBSS, although Open System authentication is optional in an RSN based on an IBSS.
+SAE authentication is used in an MBSS.
 RSNA disallows the use of Shared Key authentication.

 Change section 5.4.3.2 as indicated: